aloisdeniel/tap_builder/README.md

 ![screenshot](https://github.com/aloisdeniel/tap_builder/raw/main/doc/tap_builder.gif)

 A simple widget for building interactive areas.
-It is an alternative to the material's `Inkwell` that allow to customize the visual effects.
+It is an alternative to the material's `Inkwell` that allows customizing the visual effects.

 ## Quickstart